robert-laws/jekyll-review-october-2018/my_collections/_projects/dog-daycare.md

 ---
 title: Dog Daycare
 date: 2018-08-12
-project_location:
----

-# Dog Daycare

-This website is meant for dog owners who want to give their dogs something fun to do while they're at work.
+description: "This website is meant for dog owners who want to give their dogs something fun to do while they're at work."
+features:
+  - Selectable activities based on multiple filters
+  - Administrative area for dog owner custimization
+tech_stack:
+  - Ruby on Rails
+  - Materialize CSS
+  - SQL
 ---